 Your best bet for the perfect music for your film is to record your own creation or find a local band that will record an original song for you and grant you permission to use the song.
 Check out program such as Apple SoundTrack or GarageBand, Adobe Soundbooth, SmartsoundSonicFire Pro or Movie Maestro, or another music composing software program.
 Other options include using royalty free music, legally obtained from a royalty free music web site, or royalty-free CD collection.

 If you’re trying to obtain permission to use copyrighted music at the last minute, don’t assume that you will receive it in time for the deadline.
-This is a long process.
+This is a long process and you may not get the permission you need, which means you won’t be able to submit your film using the music.
 If this is the way you want to go, here are some tips to get you started.
 We recommend creating an alternate version of your film just in case the permission doesn’t come through.

 - Identify the song title and the performer(s) who recorded the song.

 - Using that information, find the Recording Company (Label) that holds the rights to the recording.